Dr Susan Masel

 MBBS DRANZCOG FRACGP FARGP (Anaes) DACSCM FACRRM

 Dr Susan (Sue) Masel has been living and working in Goondiwindi in western Queensland for 25 years.
 She is incredibly connected to the town.
-Sue is a rural GP and is currently Medical Superintendent of the Goondiwindi Hospital.
-As well as Darling Downs Hospital and Health Service.
-Passionate about bringing more skilled people to rural medicine, Sue is also a medical educator and advocate for innovative training for rural teams.
+Sue is a rural GP and is passionate about bringing more skilled people to rural medicine.
+Sue is also a medical educator and advocate for innovative training for rural teams.

 - President of RDAQ Inc (2013 – 2014)